SAYAN02-DEV/openlibrary/scripts/gh_scripts/README.md

-# GitHub Project Management Scripts
+git merge# GitHub Project Management Scripts

 This directory contains scripts that the Open Library team uses to interact with this GitHub repository.